roman-milk/roman-milk.github.io/sex-cult-initiation-chaperone.md

  "You're a pig."

  "Well, forgive me for pointing out that you are throwing rocks from a very fragile glass house, my dear."
-Report_Story #4